poglodek/Funfair/README.md

 # Funfair Airlines - In progress..

 Funfair Airlines is a project that aims to create an airline platform where users can design their own airplanes, make flight reservations, and book seats.
 The architecture of the project is based on Domain-Driven Design (DDD) and Event-Driven Architecture (EDA).
 It leverages various Azure components, such as Azure Service Bus (ASB) and MSSQL, and the infrastructure is provisioned using Terraform.
-The configuration details can be found in the `funfair-azure-init` file.
+The configuration details can be found in the `main.tf` file.

 ## Business logic